 Validation error message will display through the application blade files.
-As explained in validation in Laravel, the $errors variable is shared with all blades.
-It displays the corresponding error messages in the application view.
+As explained in validation in Laravel, the $errors

 Validation error messages customization

-Laravel has built-in validation rules.
-These are inside the lang/en/validation.php file.
+file.
 Each rule has a corresponding error message.
 In addition, there is also a translation entry for each rule.
 So you can copy them to another translation file for an additional language your application supports.
 This ensures error messages also get Laravel Localization support.

-You can also customize the error messages used by the form request by overriding the messages method.
+method.
 This method should return an array of attribute / rule pairs and their corresponding error messages.

 public function messages()